Science Career Guide: Salary and Degree Info

 Geoscientist

-Geoscientists are responsible for the study of the earth’s physical aspects, such as the composition, structure, and processes that will let them learn about its past, present, and future.
+Geoscientists are responsible for studying the earth’s physical aspects, such as composition, structure, and processes, which will allow them to learn about its past, present, and future.
 Applicants must have a bachelor’s degree.

 Geophysicist